aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/40_governance_lab/020_start the lab/40_datastage.md

 ![Data Ingestion](/images/30_governance_lab/redshift_connection_page.png)

-Specify the connection details provided as part of Lab - 0  and then click on `Test connection`.
-If test connection is successful, then click `Create` to create new Redshift connection
+Specify the connection details provided as part of _Infra Provisioning Lab_  and then click on **Test connection**.
+If test connection is successful, then click **Create** to create new Redshift connection

 ![Data Ingestion](/images/30_governance_lab/redshift_connection_1.png)

+In the project home page, click **New asset+** to create Amazon RDS connection.

 ![Create connection](/images/30_governance_lab/create_connection.png)